paginagmbh/EPUB-Checker/README.md

 from the root directory of this project.

 ### Important Note
 The maven packaging process runs a Mac OS specific `codesign` task to sign and verify the Mac App with our (private) Apple Developer Certificate.
-Therefore, this part will only work on one of our Mac's.
+Therefore, this part will only work on one of our company Mac's.

 To be able to build packages on other Mac systems or on Windows, just skip the codesigning task with the following option: